meenarh/chicnest/README.md

 ## Overview

-ChicNest is an ecommerce fashion website where users can view a list of products.
+ChicNest is a product listing ecommerce website where users can view a list of products.
 Users can also add, edit or delete products.
+The website also has an add to cart feature that allows users to add products to a cart, and view the cart.

 In this project, SEO was handled through several key practices to ensure better visibility and ranking in search engines.
 Here's a brief overview: